UnbreakableKid/turborepo-shadcn-storybook/README.md

 pnpm dev
 ```

+I've also included various scripts to help you develop your apps and packages:

+- `dev:docs`: develop the `docs` app
+- `dev:web`: develop the `web` app
+- `dev:both`: develop both the `docs` and `web` apps
+- `dev:ui`: develop the `ui` package with Storybook

+There's probably a better way to do this, but I haven't figured it out yet.
+If you know how to do this, please let me know.

 ### Remote Caching

 Turborepo can use a technique known as [Remote Caching](https://turbo.build/repo/docs/core-concepts/remote-caching) to share cache artifacts across machines, enabling you to share build caches with your team and CI/CD pipelines.